 You are designing multiple controllers for a gain-scheduling application and must design each controller for a different operating point.

-In such cases, change the operating point used by the PID Tuner.
-See Opening the Tuner.
+In such cases, change the operating point used by PID Tuner.
+See Opening PID Tuner.

 For more information about linearization, see Linearizing Nonlinear Models.